Photonico/Luke_Dark_Theme/README.md

 ## More information

-This theme is open source via  [GitHub Repository](https://github.com/ConAntares/Luke_Dark_Theme/).
+* This theme is open source via  [GitHub Repository](https://github.com/ConAntares/Luke_Dark_Theme/).
 I will feel happy if someone can develop his themes based on Luke Dark Theme.

+* If you like light themes, please find [Photonica](https://marketplace.visualstudio.com/items?itemName=ConAntares.Photonica).

 ## License